Cotaroy/sentence_to_spotify_playlist/README.md

   - in creds.py change client_secret to the Client Secret for your app
 - in the User Management Tab
   - add the email account(s) you will be using to User Management

+RUNNING:
+- run main.py

+CONFIG:
+- you can change FILLER_WORDS in word_manipulation.py